-Caps, hats, bandanas, or hoods
+Caps, hats, bandanas, or hoods (with the exception of headwear worn for the purpose of religious observance)

 No clothing may be worn inside out

-Any clothing that does not properly cover the body, including shirts that show a student’s cleavage
+Any clothing that does not properly cover the body, including shirts that show a student’s cleavage or midriff

 Any clothing that may be construed as having gang –affiliation (colored shoelaces, initialed belt buckles, cut-out belts, “sagging”/oversized clothing, etc.)

 Any attire that may be a distraction will be confiscated.
-Distracting attire includes but is not limited to accessories such as extra clothing pieces and excessive and/or large pieces of jewelry.
+Distracting attire includes but is not limited to accessories such as such as extra clothing pieces and excessive and/or large pieces of jewelry.

 Headphones are not to be worn on campus except for in class with explicit permission from the classroom teacher.

-(6th-12th Grade)
+Physical Education Dress Code (6th-12th Grade)

+All students taking physical education courses are required to “dress” for physical education.
+A supervised changing area with separate areas for males and females is available.
+The physical education uniform required at is:

+school-Issued PE Shirt

+school-Issued PE shorts (fingers length or longer)

+Tennis shoes

+The physical education attire is only to be worn during the P.E. class.
+Students will be required to change back into the school uniform when the P.E. class ends each day.

+Dress Code Non-Compliance Consequences

 Parents will be contacted immediately when their student is not adhering to the uniform policy described above.
-If a student is not compliant with dress code policy, parents will receive a letter and Assistant Principal will keep track of notice.
+If a student is not compliant with dress code policy, parents will receive a letter and the Assistant Principal will keep track of notice.
 Parents may be asked to bring the student a change of clothes.
 Students are expected to be responsible for coming to school in uniform and to check their own attire.

 Free Dress Guidelines

 On days when we allow students to wear “free dress,” all students must follow our free dress policy.
 Pants must fit waist and not sag.
 Pants may not have any holes or be shredded.
 Students may wear jeans.
 Underwear should not be visible.
 Leggings are appropriate only when worn with a skirt or dress.
 Shorts, skirts, and dresses must be fingers length or longer.
 If a student chooses to wear closed-toe footwear that makes exercise difficult, he/she must bring alternate shoes for P.E.
+With the exception of the above, all other provisions of the regular Dress Code Policy remain in effect o free-dress days.

 *The “Free Dress Guidelines” applies to Spirit Weeks scheduled throughout the school year (see master calendar)